-YouTube SEO is the most important thing to reach the top of the YouTube ranking.
-We will show you in this guide how to become a YouTube SEO pro and be the #1 in the ranking.
+YouTube SEO is the most important thing to reach the top of the YouTube video ranking.
+We will show you in this guide how to rank on YouTube by doing video SEO.
+Be the #1 in the YouTube ranking!

 The abbreviation SEO stands for Search Engine Optimization.
 SEO is all about optimizing content for search engines in order to rank high on the internet.
 This content can be text, images, or videos.